 Gifts of experiences — or simply adding a personal touch to affordable gifts — can have a great impact this Valentine’s Day.
 You’ll find something for your honey among these money-savings tips:

 Spend some effort selecting the blooms, because a wilted bouquet or cellophane-wrapped bundle from the grocery store can give the impression of a last-minute gift grabbed without thought.

-- Flowers must be kept cold to last well, so avoid roadside vendors and do your research before using a florist online.
+- Flowers must be kept cold to last well, so avoid roadside vendors.

 - Local florists are a good bet because you can see the quality of their flowers and examples of their arrangements.

-- Make a big impact with less-expensive flower varieties by selecting very fresh blooms and presenting them well, for example, wrapped in attractive tissue or paper or perhaps tied with a satin bow.
+- Make a big impact with less-expensive flower varieties by selecting fresh blooms and presenting them well.

 For more ideas read “8 Ways to Get the Best Value on Valentine’s Flowers.”